 2. Attleboro Public Library – 74 N Main St, Attleboro, MA 02703.
 The Library will host most of the programming and a morning welcome tea ceremony.
 The Library is wheelchair accessible.

-3. Balfour Riverwalk Park – 74 N Main St, Attleboro, MA 02703, The Balfour Riverwalk Park will have a children’s activity area, Splendid Teapot Racing, and Athena School of Arms, a historic sword fighting school, which will demonstrate, then teach a lesson.
+3. Balfour Riverwalk Park – 74 N Main St, Attleboro, MA 02703.
+The Balfour Riverwalk Park will have a children’s activity area, Splendid Teapot Racing, and Athena School of Arms, a historic sword fighting school.
 The Riverwalk is wheelchair accessible and a great place to picnic!

 Attleboro Public Library lot